Skip to main content

 Most multi-zone service calls land on one of four problems, and they each leave a different fingerprint.

 A stuck damper or failed zone valve shows up as one zone that never heats while everything else runs normally.
 You can hear the furnace going.
 Air moves at the working registers.
 The dead zone gets almost nothing because its damper is jammed shut, so the thermostat keeps calling and nothing changes.
 The actuator itself is cheap.
-The labor depends on whether the damper sits somewhere a person can reach.
+Labor depends on where the damper sits in the ductwork.

 A blower motor going out of spec hits every zone at once, which is the tell.
 You get new rumble or vibration, sometimes a clatter, and the system trips off because airflow dropped below the safety threshold or the motor is pulling too much current.
-Worn bearings mean a new motor.
-A wheel packed with debris is just a cleaning.
-I have seen a $300 cleaning job ignored until the motor seized, and then the same customer paid closer to $1,200 for the seizure that followed.
+Worn bearings mean a motor replacement.
+A wheel packed with debris is a cleaning.
+I have seen a $300 cleaning job ignored until the motor seized, and then the same customer paid closer to $1,200.

 Loose 24V thermostat wiring is the sneaky one.
 A single zone misbehaves on and off.
 The thermostat reads correctly, yet the system answers sometimes and ignores it other times.
 On a zone panel those low-voltage terminals flex through years of heating and cooling cycles, and one works loose.
-Re-terminating it is often a twenty-minute fix, and it is the easiest thing in the world to walk past if you are not looking for it.
+A tech can find and re-terminate the loose connection quickly, but it is the easiest thing in the world to walk past if you are not looking for it.

 Cheapest causes first, furnace last